amadotejada/instant-checkin/README.md

 If you want to force a specific policy, you can add the ID to `com.DOMAIN.instant_checkin.plist` below `policyid`

 ## *instant-checkin CLI*
-I also created a python CLI tool to force a check-ins via terminal
+I also created a python CLI tool to force check-ins via terminal

 [*instant-checkin CLI*](https://github.com/amadotejada/instant-checkin-cli)